virgesmith/humanleague/doc/api.md

 indices: A list of the indices in the overall array that each marginal represents

 marginals: A list of arrays containing the marginal sums.

-skips: The number of Sobol values to skip.
-NB the actual number skipped will be the largest power of 2 smaller than the supplied value.

 Returns: